Cybersecurity Trends from the Global Pandemic

 We have already touched on the various hybrid and multi-cloud platform scenarios available to run your workloads, ranging from virtual machines to platform-as-a-service solutions to containerised workloads.
 No matter what architecture you put into place, your DevOps teams should always access end-to-end workload observability metrics, dashboards, and logs.

 These metrics should primarily include and represent runtime data (indicating workload health) and allow for a complete security-state-view of those workloads.
 Trend Micro has teamed up with New Relic to provide this integration, relying on cloud connectors to centralise data and security information, and taking the necessary actions to mitigate cybersecurity threats.

 As we’ve mentioned, the “shift left” approach, which moves security considerations and protection close to the start of the DevOps process, should become a priority.
 Security should include vulnerability scanning tools for source control code, keeping secrets and other confidential strings away from the source code, integrating container vulnerability scanning, and more.
 Many tools in the Trend Micro Cloud One platform, such as Container Security and Workload Security, check to ensure you haven’t accidentally introduced vulnerabilities to our apps or embedded credentials and other secrets in your code.

-The pandemic has impacted the way organizations work.
-This shift to online solutions triggers a greater risk of cyberattacks than ever, so companies must prioritize safety.
+The pandemic has impacted the way organisations work.
+This shift to online solutions triggers a greater risk of cyberattacks than ever, so companies must prioritise safety.

 Trend Micro Cloud One is a security services platform for cloud builders.
 Delivering the broadest and deepest cloud security offering in one solution, enabling you to secure your cloud infrastructure with clarity and simplicity.
 Try it out for free for 30 days!